Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

 The left plot shows the event rate as a function of BDT score for the different particle backgrounds and monopole signal, while the right plot shows the MRP as a function of BDT score.
 The minimum corresponds to the BDT score that defines the best sensitivity of the analysis, and determines the choice of the optimal BDT cut at a value of 0.047.
-Note that the BDT score distributions for electron- and tau-neutrinos are well separated from the distribution for monopoles, while for muon-neutrinos the separation is less pronounced.
-This reflects the fact that muon tracks can mimic monopole tracks more easily than particle cascades produced in electron- and tau-neutrino interactions.
-The last row of Table~\ref{tab:results} shows the remaining fraction of observed, signal and background events after Step II.
-Figure~\ref{fig:Aeff} shows the effective area of the analysis as a function of monopole speed, averaged in arrival directions over the full hemisphere, after the EHE cuts (Step I) and at final analysis level (Step II).\\
+We assume no uncertainty in this value since the minimum of the score cut distribution is well defined.
+Note that the BDT score distributions for electron and tau neutrinos are well separated from the distribution for monopoles, while for muon-neutrinos the separation is less pronounced.
+This reflects the fact that muon tracks can mimic monopole tracks more easily than particle cascades from electron and tau neutrino interactions.
+The last row of Table~\ref{tab:results} shows the remaining fraction of observed, signal and background events after step II.
+Figure~\ref{fig:Aeff} shows the effective area of the analysis as a function of monopole speed, averaged in arrival directions over the full hemisphere, after step I cuts and at final analysis level (step II).\\